Helping every child find their voice, everywhere

 Our Vision

-We believe every child deserves the chance to be heard.
-Our vision is for AAC to be understood, valued and used across schools, homes and communities, so that children with complex communication needs are not left behind.
+Every child deserves the chance to be heard and understood.
+We want AAC to be valued and embedded across schools, homes and communities, so that play, learning and communication grow hand in hand.
+No child with complex needs should be left behind

 A child uses an AAC device to select the word “blue” from a colour grid, supported by an adult.
 Another AAC device with a cartoon thumbs-up is visible nearby on a wooden table.